 In 2012, I wrote the book SAS/GRAPH: Beyond the Basics.
-It describes tricky coding techniques you can use to create highly customized graphs.
-Many novice SAS users asked me how they could learn the basics, so they could work their way up to those advanced graphs.
-I searched, and discovered there was not really a good book to help learn the basics, and therefore I wrote this prequel ...
-SAS/GRAPH: The Basics.
+It describes tricky coding techniques you can use to create several specific highly customized graphs.
+Many novice SAS users asked me how they could learn the basics and work their way up to those advanced techniques, so I wrote a prequel SAS/GRAPH: The Basics, and now I build on those basics with ...
+SAS/GRAPH: Intermediate Tricks (a Handbook for the Wizard's Apprentice).